devalpha-io/devalpha-node/docs/source/concepts/middleware/journaler/index.md

 ---
 title: Journaler
-next: concepts/middleware/risk-manager
+next: concepts/middleware/guard
 ---

 # Journaler

-The Journaler middleware writes each event to a persistent storage.
-This makes it possible to simply replay all events so to end up in the same state as it was just before the crash.
+The Journaler middleware writes the state after each event to a persistent storage.
+This makes it possible to hydrate the state after a crash or shutdown.

 By default the journal file is stored as `journal.json` in the working directory, but you can change this by setting the `journal` property in your configuration.